-Air Operations Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts, 220 Air Operations Summary Role Responsibilities the deployment of all a oup Supervisor coordinates air assets (fixed wing, apport of the response.
-Coordinating all Air Operations Group activity. • oup Supervisor establishes s from which air assets can Scheduling of air asset use. operate.
+Air Operations Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts, 220 Air Operations Summary Role Responsibilities the deployment of all a up Supervisor coordinates iir assets (fixed wing, ipport of the response.
+Coordinating all Air Operations Group activity. up Supervisor establishes s from which air assets can Scheduling of air asset use. operate.
 The specialist nature of the Air Operations Group means vendors providing air assets provide their own fuel and maintenance.
 The Air Operations Supervisor will oversee these logistical elements of the Group.
 Monitoring of air asset utilization.
-Establishment and maintenance of locations from which air assets can advises the Response E operate. utilization of air assets.
-The Air Operations Supervisor does NOT conduct air traffic control.
+Establishment and maintenance of locations from which air assets can The Air Operations Sup advises the Response B ervisor schedules flights and Branch Director on the operate. utilization of air assets.
+Providing regular updates to the The Air Operations Supervisor does NOT conduct air traffic control.
 Only suitably qualified third-party personnel can conduct this task.
-Providing regular updates to the Response Branch Director on the progress of Air Operations Group activities.
-Digital vers See complete Role Guid ion is available at The Pipeline e for further details. e.
+Response Branch Director on the progress of Air Operations Group activities.
+Disital years See complete Role Guide for further details.
+Digital Versi Digital version is available at The Pipeline .
 Hard copies are available in the ICP.